justinjiajia/cloud_security/labs/lab_4_new.md

 In this task, you'll configure a resource-based policy to allow an existing S3 bucket to accept file uploads.
 This will show you how resource-based policies can grant IAM identities permissions to perform actions, as long as those actions aren't explicitly denied by their identity-based policies.

 1. Keep the current browswer tab open.
-Switch to the tab that holds the session for your account root user.
-Then navigate to the Amazon S3 console
+Switch back to the tab where you're signed in as the root user.
+Then navigate to the Amazon S3 console.

-2. Choose the bucket named *"ust-\<ITSC account string\>-bucket1"* from the *General purpose buckets* list.
+2. From the *General purpose buckets* list, select the bucket named *"ust-\<ITSC account string\>-bucket1"*.

-3. Choose the *Permissions* tab, and locate the *Bucket policy* section.
-Then choose *Edit*.
+3. Click on the *Permissions* tab, find the *Bucket policy* section, and then click *Edit*.

    <img width="800" src="https://github.com/user-attachments/assets/3fca7de3-38f7-496f-982f-0b81bdc3b7d1" />

-4. Copy and paste the JSON-formatted policy below into the *Policy* text area.
-Be sure to replace all placeholders to define correct ARNs.
+4. Copy and paste the JSON policy below into the *Policy* text area.
+Make sure to replace all ARNs having placeholders in place with the correct ARNs in your environment.
 Then choose *Save changes*

 	```json
 	{